-The system uses an HSM that conforms to the requirements in FIPS 140-2 level 4 for KSK and ZSK operations.
+The system uses HSMs that conform to the requirements of FIPS 140-2 level 4 for KSK and ZSK operations.

-5.2.2 Private key (m-of-n) multiperson control
+5.2.2 Private key (M-of-N) multiperson control

 PCH applies multiperson control for HSM activation.
-Multiple SOs are required to activate the module in a three-of-seven scheme, which in turn requires physical access, which can be provided only by one or more SCs.
+Multiple COs are required to activate the HSM in a three-of-seven scheme, which in turn requires physical access that can be provided only by one or more SCs.